MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

 * **Self-service options**.
 Administrators set self-service options such as self-service-password reset and create Microsoft 365 groups at the tenant level.

-The implementation of some tenant-wide configurations can be scoped as long as they don't get overridden by global administration policies.
+The implementation of some tenant-wide configurations can be scoped as long as they don't get overridden by global policies.
 For example:

 * If the tenant is configured to allow external identities, a resource administrator can still exclude those identities from accessing a resource.